 If you are anything like me, you can’t throw out a good jar!
 Especially ones of certain sizes…my weaknesses are pickle jars and small jars.
 I convince myself that ‘Oh, that is such a perfect jar size!
 You don’t come across those sizes all the time so I need to keep it for when I am sure I will need it!”

-And then, 2 years later I have 10 pickle jars that have never been out of the drawer.
+And then two years later I have 10 pickle jars that have never been out of the drawer.
 Sound familiar?

 It’s really easy to toss a jar when you don’t have a corresponding lid, so start there.
 Or if you have a lid without the jar…out it goes.
 I know it hurts a little to throw out a perfectly good Clausen pickle jar with a perfectly good lid.
 But, come on…we need to be strong here.